paternogbc/sensiPhy/cran-comments.md

 * travis Ubuntu 12.04.5 LTS

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTES.
+There were no ERRORs or WARNINGs.

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Included examples that are executed during R CMD check
+There were 1 NOTES:

+* New submission
+Possibly mis-spelled words in DESCRIPTION:
+  PGLS (13:20)
+  Phylogenetic (15:10)
+  clades (14:68)
+  intraspecific (16:29)
+  phylogenetic (10:59, 11:34)

+  __R:__ These words are not misspelled.